vmware-tanzu/tanzu-dev-portal/content/guides/spring-integration-lock/index.md

 level2: Frameworks and Languages
 ---

-When designing microservices, you want to create code to handle multiple instances of services to run at the same time.
-When you only want to process something one time, or do something similar to the [Leader Pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/leader-election), you cannot synchronize if the code runs in different pods.
+When designing microservices, the typical pattern is to design services that can handle multiple instances running at the same time.
+However, there are situations where only a single service is preferable.
+For example, in the [Leader Pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/leader-election), you cannot synchronize if the code runs in different pods.
 As a result, you have to use an external method that is fraught with pitfalls during implementation[^1].

 Thankfully, Spring has done a lot of the hard work.
 All you need to do is provide it with a database connection and it will create a distributed lock.
 This example will show the lock with both Redis and JDBC.